Skip to Content

 Guaranteed Rate blends the local approach with technological advantages.
 It has over 200 physical locations according to its website, while offering a “fast, digital application process” with available “at-home closings” according to a Credit Karma review.

-Movement Mortgage originated over 43,000 homebuyer loans in 2024 through its retail channel.
-Founded in 2008, it now has 775 locations nationwide according to its website and lends in 50 states.
-It has donated $377 million to the foundation it started to impact local communities.
+Founded in 2008, Movement Mortgage has more than 775 locations nationwide, according to its website, and lends in 50 states.
+It has donated $377 million to the foundation it started to help local communities.
 This is no doubt a selling point for homebuyers who want to feel good about the business they work with.

 Find Your Lender